etiennedub/pyk4a/README.md

 ### Windows

-In most cases `pip install pyk4a` will be enough for installing package but in some cases installer cannot detect kinect sdk path.
-Please use next snippet in this case:
+In most cases `pip install pyk4a` is enough to install this package.

+In some cases, the installer ([setup.py](setup.py)) cannot detect your kinect SDK path.
+The following snippet can help.
+Make sure you replace the paths in the following instructions with your own k4a SDK path.
+It is also important to replace 1.4.1 with your installed version of the SDK.
 ```shell
 pip install pyk4a --no-use-pep517 --global-option=build_ext --global-option="-IC:\Program Files\Azure Kinect SDK v1.4.1\sdk\include" --global-option="-LC:\Program Files\Azure Kinect SDK v1.4.1\sdk\windows-desktop\amd64\release\lib""
 ```
-Make sure you replace the paths in the above instructions with your own k4a sdk path.
-It is important to replace 1.4.1 with your installed version of the SDK.

 ## Example